top of page

 2.)
 How do Wireless Vibration Sensors work and transmit data?

 Wireless vibration sensors are easy to install and work by converting mechanical vibrations into electrical signals using an accelerometer sensor.
 They are a central component to the best condition monitoring systems.
 The accelerometer measures acceleration, which is then processed through signal processing techniques to monitor vibration, such as RMS velocity, frequency domain and time domain.
 The sensor typically contains an integrated triaxial accelerometer for capturing vibrations in three orthogonal axes (x, y and z).
-Wireless communication protocols, such as LTE or Wi-Fi, are used for data transfer to a remote monitoring system, IIoT platforms, or cloud-based data analytics solution.
+Wireless communication protocols, such as LTE, Wi-Fi and LoRaWAN, are used for data transfer to a remote monitoring system, IIoT platforms, or cloud-based data analytics solution.
 Advanced analytics, machine learning and AI algorithms are then applied to the collected data to identify anomalies, predict equipment failures and provide actionable information for maintenance activities.

 3.)
 What distinguishes 'Wired' Vibration Sensors from 'Wireless' Vibration Sensors?